 Payroll cycle

-Observations and recommendations

 Observation: District employees utilize a number of different forms for purposes of reporting hours worked, overtime worked, special projects completed etc. It is the responsibility of the payroll clerk to total, collate and enter the information from the multitude of forms in order to prepare the payroll.
 We have recommended that the District investigate the use of a card swipe system or other method of collecting employee time and attendance for payroll purposes.
 The implementation of this type of system would require approval in collective bargaining.
 The District continues to explore the economic viability and feasibility of implementing this change.
 It has been determined that while the implementation of such a program would have definitive benefits, the cost is still prohibitive at the current time.

-Outline District policy (#6150 11/17/07) set forth the regulations on how the processes budgetary transfers.
+District policy (#6150 11/17/07) set forth the regulations on how the processes budgetary transfers.
 The District operates within the constraints of an annual operating budget that has been approved by the Board of Education and the voters in the District.
 From time to time during the year modifications or transfers, between accounts, are required to meet the needs of the District.
 The Assistant Superintendent for Business and Finance will identify the accounts requiring additional funds and the accounts from which the transfers can be taken.

 The Superintendent conditionally approves these transfers pending final approval by the Board of Education.
 Budget transfers are presented to the Board of Education quarterly, if not more frequently, transfers are placed on the agenda, for Board of Education approval.

-Observations and recommendations Observation: District policy states that transfers are approved, on a quarterly basis.
+Observation: District policy states that transfers are approved, on a quarterly basis.
 In fact in some instances transfers are approved more frequently.
-District policy should coincide with actual district practices.
-Recommendation: We recommend that the District update the policy to more closely reflect actual district practices.
+District policy has been amended to reconcile with current practices.